shankaikai/shankaikai.github.io/README.md

 # Personal Portfolio

-Records my experience and learning!
+Records my experience and skill set!
+Created this website mainly to learn basic HTML, CSS and JavaScript.